bmcheung/appointment_scheduler/README.md

 # appointment_scheduler

  - app that allows users to create an account and keep track of appointments
+   - users can set a status to appointments, automatically updates missed appointments if the status isn't changed after set time

- - utilizes django's User class and authentication, class based views, form authentication
+ - utilizes django's User class and authentication, class based views, form authentication, minor tdd

 To Do